Weekly Learning Opportunities

 June 12

-: Suzanne Gladney, Missouri Migrant Farm Worker Assistant Fund
+Speaker: Suzanne Gladney, Missouri Migrant Farm Worker Assistance Fund

 Topic: Rooted in the Land, Sustained by Workers: Kavod Ha’Avodah (Dignity of Labor).
 Jewish teachings remind us that we are sustained by the land and by those who labor to nourish us.
 This session will focus on the experiences of migrant farm workers and the impact of current enforcement policies on families, food systems and rural communities.